u-Operating-System/lp-staking-dashboard/README.md

 ## Development Notes

 ### Contract Interactions
-- All contract calls use Wagmi hooks
+- All contract calls use Wagmi hooks for reliability
 - Contract ABIs and addresses are configured in `app/config/contracts.ts`
 - Custom hooks for contract interactions in `app/hooks/contracts/`